golemfactory/golem-docs/src/pages/docs/creators/dapps/index.md

 Such services or decentralized applications can be run by virtually anyone as long as they have some GLM tokens to pay the providers for their work.

-!!! danger
+{% alert level="danger" %}

 Please be aware that the dApps on Golem project is still in early access and should be considered experimental.
 Please [reach out to us on our community Discord](https://chat.golem.network/) if you'd like to help us improve these tools.

+{% /alert %}

 ## Available experiments